Treefrog/Handbook/Manual/WorkFromHome.md

 # Work From Home

-> You are not as valuable to Treefrog when you work from home.
-So, do not do work from home.
+You are not as valuable to Treefrog when you work from home.
+So, we prefer that you work out of our office.

 Every once and a while, working from home can be a nice change.
 The effect of that nice change is that you have the perception that you are super-productive despite the cost of others being less productive.
 However, once staying at home becomes a habit, your productiveness and value to the team overall decreases exponentially.